samaradel/www_threefold/www.gig.tech/content/home/b_block_intro_home.md

 subtitle_1 = "Software to run applications as close as possible to its users"

 # Second column
-header_2 = "Artificial Intelligence: Autonomous Agents Healing Your Cloud" image_2 = "trianglesplit-01.png"
+header_2 = "Self-Healing: Autonomous Agents Healing Your Cloud" image_2 = "trianglesplit-01.png"
 author_2 = ""
 subtitle_2 = "Intelligent agents taking care of your total IT infrastructure"